Sneezan/Sneezan/README.md

 ## Where am I?
 Currently, I'm an intern at Stryda (@g-loot) where I work with react and TypeScript, but I'm also looking for a full-time role ⭐️
-So I do contribute way more than is showed here, head over to @CeciliaStryda.
-In the meantime - connect with me on [LinkedIn](https://www.linkedin.com/in/ceciliafranlund)
+So I do contribute way more than is showed here, head over to [@CeciliaStryda GitHub](https://github.com/CeciliaStryda) In the meantime - connect with me on [LinkedIn](https://www.linkedin.com/in/ceciliafranlund)

 ## Visit the portfolio